marcinwiacek/pl1/readme.md

 # Why it was started

-In the market you can find many beautiful devices, for example 8cm x 8cm x 4,3cm big mini PC (Minisforum EM780), Mac mini, Macbook Air or powerfull Ryzen 9 / Thread Ripper systems with 16 or more cores (forget about Intel in this moment), we also hear about next revolutions waiting on the corner (Snapdragon X Elite).
+In the market you can find many beautiful and incredible devices, for example 8cm x 8cm x 4,3cm big mini PC (Minisforum EM780), Mac mini, Macbook Air or powerfull Ryzen 9 / Thread Ripper systems with 16 or more cores (forget about Intel in this moment) or even 14" laptops with 73Wh battery and weight 1kg, we also hear about next revolutions waiting on the corner (Snapdragon X Elite).

 There are visible few incredible ISAs (Instruction Architecture Sets) in current mainstream, unfortunately there are some important issues with them: